 Summary: Covered stairways are an access point for many homes and adequate lighting is essential to provide safety and security in these areas.
 This proposal provided the scope of this project for the homeowner to approve.

-Check Out What Others Are Sharing at Ask the Electrician: Neat and easy to navigate.
-James from North Manchester, Indiana
+Check Out What Others Are Sharing at Ask the Electrician: Great web site!
+Thanks for all your help.Phillip from Friendswood, Texas

 Adding Lighting and Motion Sensors to the Covered Stairway